aws-deadline/deadline-cloud-for-unreal-engine/SETUP_SUBMITTER_CMF.md

 ## Deadline Software Installation

-- clone or download deadline-cloud-for-unreal-engine either from the release branch or mainline depending on whether you'd like the most recent tested release or all of the most recent commits.
+- clone or download `deadline-cloud-for-unreal-engine` either from the release branch or mainline depending on whether you'd like the most recent tested release or all of the most recent commits.

 ```
 git clone https://github.com/aws-deadline/deadline-cloud-for-unreal-engine.git
+cd deadline-cloud-for-unreal-engine
 git switch release
 ```